LucasVS-PY/odin-recipes/README.md

-First "The Odin Project HTML" project.
+First "The Odin Project" HTML project.
 It consists of making a recipe webpage.
 Skills applied:
     - Set up an HTML boilerplate
     - Add headers to a webpage